ggeorgovassilis/fauxjsp/README.md

 * Out-of-the-box only core taglibs are supported.
 This means that core taglibs like c:out will work but third party taglibs such as [displaytag](http://www.displaytag.org) won't, unless you re-implement them for fauxjsp.
-* Not all core taglibs are supported and not all features of the supported ones are implemented.
+* Not all core taglibs are supported and not all features of the supported ones are implemented which is not an intentional omission.
+Please submit a bug report if you think something is missing.
 * I didn't read up on JSP/JSTL/servlet specifications.
 This implementation is "steer by sight" (aka "works for me").
 * Your servlet container needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
 * I didn't read up on variable scoping; scopes work pretty much like variable scopes in Java blocks.
-* Encodings are pinned to UTF-8
+* Encodings are pinned to UTF-8.
-* Not all JSP implicit objects are available
+* Not all JSP implicit objects are available.
-* Newline handling in output may differ a bit from how standard JSP does it
+* Newline handling in output may differ from main stream JSP implementations.
-* Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled normally.
+* Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled in Jasper et al.
 * The JSP language ecosystem is rather complex; HTML, JSTL, EL and scriptlets are frequently mixed in the same file which is hard to parse.
-Fauxjsp uses very simple parsers which means that it's likely to get confused by delimiters used in code, e.g.
+Fauxjsp uses a very simple parser which means that it's likely to get confused by delimiters used in code, e.g.
 "<" or ">" as strings in scriptlets, "{" or "}" as strings in EL etc.

+### With all these restrictions... why should you bother?

+Because:

+* JSPs and tagfiles reload instantly saving you plenty of time
+* fauxjsp is a weaker JSP implementation than Jasper; if it works in fauxjsp, it will probably work in Jasper, too.

 ## Getting started